Crotone 0-2 Juventus

 Substitution, Juventus.
 Stefano Sturaro replaces Marko Pjaca.

 Attempt missed.
-Gonzalo Higuaín (Juventus) right footed shot from the centre of the box is too high.
+Gonzalo Higuaín (Juventus) right footed shot from the centre of the box is just a bit too high.
 Assisted by Miralem Pjanic with a through ball.

 Miralem Pjanic (Juventus) hits the bar with a right footed shot from the centre of the box.
 Assisted by Andrea Barzagli with a cross.